tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 aid, although it is not essential to correct protocol operation.
 The Delta-t assurance mechanisms are now outlined.

-### LostPackets
+### Lost Packets

 Delta-t detects and recovers from lost packets by positive acknowledgment and retransmission.
 The origin transmits a packet and then waits an interval for a positive acknowledgment (Ack).
 This interval is usually slightly longer than the average round trip time for a packet and its Ack to be generated and traverse the network.
-If an Ack is not forthcoming in that interval, the unacknowledgeopacketisretransmitted.
-Ifnopositiveacknowledgmentis received after attempting some number of retransmissions (giveup time), an error is reporteo to the user with an indication of the successfully Acked data and of data transmitted but not Acked.
+If an Ack is not forthcoming in that interval, the unacknowledged packet is retransmitted.
+If no positive acknowledgment is received after attempting some number of retransmissions (giveup time), an error is reported to the user with an indication of the successfully Acked data and of data transmitted but not Acked.
 A giveup timeout can result through failure of data to be delivered or failure of Acks to be returned.
-Delta-t level information cannot Determine which case occurred.
+Delta-t level information cannot determine which case occurred.
 Either case could occur from an end-node computer crash or serious network problem such as a partition.
 A higher-level recovery mechanism, using conventions on the B/E marks or higher-level delimiters, is required if the ambiguity needs to be removed.
 Delta-t has been designed to limit the cases where this ambiguity can occur to situations such as end-node system crashes and serious network faults which are outside of its ability to detect and recover.

 The choice of retransmission interval is an important factor affecting average packet delay and network efficiency.
-If the interval is too long, largeaveragedelayscanresult.
-Iftheintervalistooshort,averagedelay may be less, but network efficiency is decreased due to the possibility that packets may be retransmitted unnecessarily.
-This choice is complicated in an environment wnere average delay is quite route dependent.
+If the interval is too long, large average delays can result.
+If the interval is too short, average delay may be less, but network efficiency is decreased due to the possibility that packets may be retransmitted unnecessarily.
+This choice is complicated in an environment where average delay is quite route dependent.

-If a packet is Detected as damaged, if its lifetime expires, or if another delivery problem exists within the routing network or at the destination, a Nak packet is returned to the origin.
+If a packet is detected as damaged, if its lifetime expires, or if another delivery problem exists within the routing network or at the destination, a Nak packet is returned to the origin.
 This information may be used to trigger retransmission and may be recorded as a hint